help-14/mechanical-keyboard/README.md

 ## Tools
 - [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/): This is a web application that enables the editing of keyboard-layouts, i.e., the position and appearance of each physical key.
 - [Plate & Case Builder](http://builder.swillkb.com/): keyboard top plate CAD files generator, for keyboard-layout-editor generated layouts.
+- [ai03 Plate Generator](https://kbplate.ai03.me/): An advanced plate generator which doesn't result in 13.99999mm cutouts.
+Also fillets the cutouts so you don't have to waste hours later
 - [ai03 Plate Generator](https://kbplate.ai03.me/) - An advanced plate generator which doesn't result in 13.99999mm cutouts.
 - [Kalerator](https://kalerator.clueboard.co/) - pcb generator for keyboard-layout-editor generated layouts.
 - [Keyboard Firmware Builder](https://kbfirmware.com/) - online QMK Firmware Builder.
 (2+ years behind QMK firmware master).